 Personally, I’ve found that nature is one of the best medicines you can find to recharge and de-stress.
 Spending time outdoors in the peace of nature can do wonders to take your mind off of everything and prepare you to take it all on again.

-You can also try Good2Talk, an Ontario based helpline for students where you can find someone to talk to all day every day!
+You can also try Good2Talk, an Ontario-based helpline for post-secondary students where you can find someone to talk to— all day every day!

 Humans are social creatures and we thrive off of human interaction.
 Over the years I’ve found that simply being kind to another person can really lift your spirits and likely theirs as well.

-If you really want to get out there, check out the annual Volunteer Fair to find something where you can feel your time is really helping others and yourself!
+If you really want to get out there, check out how you can get involved and improve your leadership skills at school, and to find something where you can feel your time is really helping others— and yourself!

 Have some great self-care tips of your own?
 We'd love to hear them in the comment section below!